Managing Finances as a Director of a Limited Company

 • You do not have to be a UK resident or National to be a director of a UK limited company.

-What Responsibilities Does a Director have?
+What Responsibilities Does a Director Have?

 A company director is ultimately responsible for managing the company and ensuring it remains legal and solvent.
 Directors are appointed by the company shareholders to run the company on behalf of its owners.

 Every company director has a personal responsibility to ensure that statutory documents are delivered to the Registrar as and when required by the Companies Act.

 In particular, financial accounts, annual returns, a notice of change of directors or secretaries or in their particulars, and a notice of change of registered office.
 Many of these tasks are often completed by the company secretary but it remains the director’s responsibility to ensure this happens.

 What Happens if Accounts or Annual Returns are not Filed?

 All the directors of the company could be prosecuted.
 Failure to deliver documents on time is a criminal offense.
-On conviction, a director could end up with a criminal record and a fine of up to £5,000 for each offense.
+On conviction, a director could end up with a criminal record and a fine of up to £5,000 for each offence.

 Alternatively, if the Registrar believes that the company is no longer carrying on business or in operation, he could strike it off the register and dissolve it.
 If this happens all the assets of the company, including its bank account and property, generally become the property of the Crown.

-Are Directors Really Prosecuted?
+Are Directors Prosecuted?

 Yes.
 Occasionally directors are prosecuted for failing to deliver accounts and returns to the Registrar on time.
 This is usually the result of persistent failure to deliver statutory documents on time and may also lead to a director being disqualified from taking part in the management of a company, for a specified period.

-Companies House are very good at notifying a company of its deadlines at regular intervals so it would be careless to miss a deadline.
+Companies House is very good at notifying a company of its deadlines at regular intervals so it would be careless to miss a deadline.
 If you are unfortunate enough to miss a deadline it is best to communicate with Companies House to resolve the problem quickly and amicably before legal proceedings are instigated.

 What Happens if Accounts are Delivered Late?

 As a director of a private limited company, you normally have a maximum of 10 months from the accounting reference date in which to deliver your company’s accounts to the Registrar.

 The accounting reference date is the date to which your accounts must be prepared.
 If accounts are received late, the company will automatically be charged a ‘late filing penalty’.
 The late filing penalty will be calculated according to the length of the delay.

 Request A Callback